weleoka/comment/README.md

 weleoka/crssb
 =========

-PHP class for comments functionality with MzSQL database.
+PHP class for comments functionality with MySQL database.